bondy-io/bondy_docs/docs/guides/programming/loading_api_spec.md

 ## Loading the API Specification

-The following command will load the API specification, validate it and if successful it will be compiled and activate it.
+The following command will load the API Specification, validate it and if successful it will be compiled and activate it.

 :::::: tabs code
 ::: tab HTTP